 - A fully saturated colour (100%) is the purest version of a hue and appears bright and vibrant.

-- Unsaturated colours appear dull and washed out until their hue disappears leaving only monochromatic grey tones.
+- Dull and washed out as their hue disappears leaving achromatic grey tones.

 About saturation & wavelength

-- Light complexity refers to the arrangement of wavelengths of light used to produce a colour.
+- Light complexity, linked to saturation, refers to the quantity and range of wavelengths of light used to create a colour.

-- Spectral colours are very simple in the sense that they are composed of a single wavelength of light.
+- Spectral colours are simple because they consist of just one wavelength of light.

 - Bands of colour are relatively simple because they are composed of a continuous range of wavelengths.

-- Non-spectral colours may combine any number of wavelengths from different areas of the spectrum and so are the most complex.
+- Non-spectral colours can be produced from a mix of many wavelengths from different parts of the spectrum, making them the most complex.

-- In real life, colours are produced by very complex mixtures of wavelengths.
-The greater number and spread of wavelengths across the visible spectrum, the lower the saturation of a colour.
+- The greater the number and spread of wavelengths across the visible spectrum present in a colour, the lower the saturation.

 About saturation and colour models

-- The term saturation is best understood when associated with a specific colour model.
+- The concept of saturation is most comprehensible when connected to a particular colour model.

 - Examples of colour models include:

-- The HSB colour model uses the term saturation (S) alongside hue (H) and brightness (B).
+- In the HSB colour model, the term saturation (S) is used alongside hue (H) and brightness (B).